 City Council Appointed Boards and Commissions Joint Boards and Commissions Frequently Asked Questions

-There are two different types of boards and commissions for citizens appointment.
-Some are appointed entirely by City officials, and the rest are jointly appointed by the City and other organizations.
+There are two different types of boards and commissions on which citizens may serve - some are appointed entirely by the City Council and others are appointed jointly by the Raleigh City Council and other organizations.

 Boards and Commissions

 Joint Boards and Commissions